-Pick-up is from 11 a.m. to 1 p.m. on those days, located in the back parking lot at Gilles-Sweet Elementary.
+Pick-up is from 11 a.m. to 1 p.m. on Mondays, located in the back parking lot at Gilles-Sweet Elementary.

-➡️ Please fill out this form so our food service department can accurately estimate how many meals to prepare.
-If you previously filled out a form for meals, please fill out this new version for the new pickup schedule.
+Please fill out the form below so our food service department can accurately estimate how many meals to prepare.

 Please contact Diana Hill, Food Service Director, at [email protected] or call (440) 365-3525 x4120 if:

 – You are unable to pick-up meals and would like to request delivery